scipy-conference/scipy_proceedings/papers/edis_jakupovic/edis_jakupovic.rst

 Effects of Algorithmic Optimizations on File I/O
 ------------------------------------------------
 We tested three optimizations aimed at shortening file I/O time for the same data file.
-To investigate MPI rank competition, we increased the stripe count on Bridge’s and Comet’s Lustre file system up to 96, where found marginal I/O scaling improvements of 1.2x on up to 4 full nodes (not shown).
-In another attempt to optimize I/O, we tried to minimize "wasted I/O".
+In an attempt to optimize I/O, we tried to minimize "wasted I/O".
 For example, in any analysis task, not all coordinates in the trajectory may be necessary for the computation.
 In our analysis test case, the RMSD was calculated for only the |Calpha| atoms of the protein backbone, therefore the coordinates of all other atoms read from the file is essentially wasted I/O.
 To circumvent this issue, we implemented the use of NumPy ``ma.masked_array`` :cite:`Harris:2020`, where the arrays of coordinate data are instead initialized as masked arrays that only fill data from selected coordinate indices.